hfactor/hfactor.github.io/_notes/100 Public/Lists/AntiLibrary.md

 - On Writing Well by Wiliam Zinsser
 - Storyworthy by Matthew Dicks
 - Great Short Books: A Year of Reading—Briefly by Kenneth C. Davis
+- Second Thoughts: On Books, Authors and the Writerly Life by Navtej Sarna

 ## Other Languages
 - Thirukuzhal by M. Rajaram 📖